Caldarie/Caldarie/README.md

 ### About me:

-- 🎁 Currently working on intergrating Sound Event Detection to Flutter
+- 🎁 Working with Flutter, Swift, Python, Dart, Java.
-- ⭐ Contributed some [open source projects](https://pub.dev/packages/tflite_audio) to the flutter community.
+- ⭐ Interested in machine learning and mobile development.
-- ⚡ Interested in Flutter, Native Android and iOS, Data Science, and Machine Learning.
+- ⚡ Currently working on Sound Event Detection with Tensorflow and Flutter.
-- 🌍 Looking to collaborate on open source flutter projects related to sound.
+- 🌍 Looking to collaborate on some fun open source projects.
 - 📬 How to reach me: michaeltamthiennguyen@gmail.com

 ### Github stats: